JuanAraneta/ryan/README.md

 ### Component Standards

-- Include `data-testid` to easily find the component in the DOM
+- Wrap new modules in the `Section` component.
+Set the required prop `data-testid` to the name of the module to easily find the component in the DOM.
 - Use `getInspector()` for @contentful/live-preview integration
 - Add `"use client"` only for client-side features
 - Use existing core components (`Section`, `Button`, `Link`, `Card`)
 - Check data exists before rendering
 - Use optional chaining (`?.`) and filter null/undefined items
+- Test out your new component in the Contentful Preview mode to see how it will feel for content-editors.

 ### GraphQL Best Practices

 - Reuse existing fragments (`ComponentLinkFragment`, `ComponentInsightFragment`, etc.)
 - Fragment names should match content type names
+- RichText fragments are auto-generated in `RichTextFragments.generated.ts` - import the entire object, use the property in the query dependencies e.g., `RichTextFragments.ModuleInsightsBento_headline`, but reference the fragment in queries with "Fragment" suffix `...ModuleInsightsBento_headlineFragment`

 ## Development Scripts